newrelic/newrelic-bitmovin-analytics/README.md

 The standalone environment requires a YAML file for pipeline configuration.
 The required keys are:

 - `interval`: Integer.
-Time in seconds between requests.
+Time in seconds between requests(should be same as the schedule / cron).
 - `exporter`: `nrmetrics`.
 - `bitmovin_api_key`: String.
 Bitmovin API Key
 - `bitmovin_license_key`: String.
 Bitmovin License Key.